Felixdiamond/pdf_to_audiobook/README.md

 python gui.py
 ```

-This will open a user-friendly interface where you can select your PDF file, choose output options, and convert to an audiobook with a click of a button.
+This will open a sleek, modern interface where you can:
+- Select your PDF file
+- Choose the output MP3 file location
+- Select the language for text-to-speech
+- Adjust the chunk size for processing
+- Start the conversion process with a single click

 ### Command-line Interface